 We observe a clear evolution for these Milky Way-mass progenitors galaxies: at redshifts $z>1.5$, galaxies typically exhibit bursty star formation activity, leading to extremely strong outflows \citep{Muratov2015, Muratov2017, Angles2017, Pandya2021}, which facilitates radial metal mixing in ISM, manifesting in flat and positive gradients.
 Around $z\sim1.5$, the average gradient peaks as the internal dynamics and structure of galaxies stabilize.
-And the relative stability in the physical structure of galaxies supports the formation and maintenance of more stable gradients.
-From $z\sim1.5$ to $1$, as the intensity of stellar activities declines, the impact of feedback mechanisms weakens, leading to weaker radial metal mixing or turbulence in the ISM \citep{Graf2024, Graf_prep}.
+The relative stability in the physical structure of galaxies supports the formation and maintenance of more stable gradients.
+From $z\sim1.5$ to $1$, as the intensity of stellar activities declines, the impact of feedback mechanisms weakens, and rotating disks prevent strong feedback that spans the entire galactic scale, leading to weaker radial metal mixing or turbulence in the ISM \citep{Graf2024, Graf2024arXiv}.
 Consequently, there is a noticeable steepening in the average metallicity gradients across galaxies.
-Then $z\sim1-0.7$, galaxies transition further from disordered states to rotational disks.
-The SFR decreases from bursty to time-steady \citep{Gurvich2023}, and galactic-scale gas outflows or turbulence are suppressed; the disordered accretion from CGM shifts to orderly form (namely, the virialization of the inner CGM) \citep{Stern2021_CGMFIRE}, leading to a further steepening in the average metallicity gradients.
-Below $z<0.7$, dynamics are dominated by weak ``fountain flows'' \citep{Angles2017} and ordered accretion from the CGM.
-The effective radial redistribution of metals nearly are prevented, stabilizing metallicity at steep negative values around -0.08.
+Then $z\sim1-0.7$, galaxies transition further to rotational disks, and the presence of stronger ordered rotating thin disks inhibits radial mixing in the ISM.
+The SFR decreases from bursty to time-steady \citep{Gurvich2023}, and galactic-scale gas outflows or turbulence are suppressed; the disordered accretion from CGM shifts to an ordered form (namely, virialization of the inner CGM) \citep{Stern2021_CGMFIRE}, leading to further steepening in the average metallicity gradients.
+Below $z<0.7$, dynamics is dominated by weak ``fountain flows'' \citep{Angles2017} and ordered accretion from the CGM.
+The effective radial redistribution of metals is nearly prevented, and as metals continue to enrich in thin disk galaxies, stabilizing metallicity at steep negative values around -0.08.